jbannick/prompt_eng_hello/README.md

 * Read the book
 * Set up the CAPE toolset specified by the book.
-* Begun doing their programming problems
+* Begun doing their programming examples

-After I gain an initial familiarity with CAPE, I can design a useful introductory prompt set.
+After I gain an initial familiarity with CAPE, I can design useful introductory prompt sets.

-The interesting part will be developing a prompt set that is simple but produces more than just: <code>print("Hello World!")</code>.